LibraryCarpentry/lc-data-intro/README.md

 ## Code of Conduct

-All participants should agree to abide by the [Software Carpentry Code of Conduct](http://software-carpentry.org/conduct/).
+All participants should agree to abide by the [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).

 ## Authors